mrrobbob/nc-news/README.md

 Minimum version of Node: 15.0.0

-Version of PostgreSQL used: 12.16
+Minimum version of PostgreSQL: 12.16